Fufeng, 74 mi (120 km) northwest of Xi'an

 The original pagoda did not survive the intervening centuries, although its crypt remained (surprisingly) unlooted.In Ming times, a new pagoda was erected over the crypt.
 When the Ming pagoda collapsed in 1981, archaeologists discovered and opened the crypt, where they found the original Ashokan relic, along with many Tang-era treasures including gilded statues, nested reliquaries, "decoy" relics, incense burners, and other precious objects.

 After their rediscovery in 1981, the treasures in the crypt were removed to a new museum, built on site for that purpose.
-The multi-storied, Ming-era, brick pagoda was rebuilt (photograph above), and a new temple complex was created in Tang-dynasty style.
-The photograph above was taken in 2006 from the balcony of the museum (next page), looking east towards the rebuilt pagoda (closeup).
+The multi-storied, Ming-era, brick pagoda was rebuilt, and a new temple complex was created in Tang-dynasty style.
+The upper photograph (2006) was taken from the balcony of the museum, looking east towards the rebuilt pagoda (lower photograph, 2007).

 1Recent examination has shown that this relic, although ancient and therefore venerable in its own right (see: "Buddha's Hair Relic"), is not even a human bone, much less the Buddha's finger bone.